mkang315/BGF-YOLO/README.md

 - IEEE Full Name Reference Style</br>
 Ming Kang, Chee-Ming Ting, Fung Fung Ting, and Raphaël C.-W. Phan.
 Bgf-yolo: Enhanced yolov8 with multiscale attentional feature fusion for brain tumor detection.
 In *MICCAI*, pages 35–45, 2024.</br>
-<sup>**NOTE:** This is a modification to the standard IEEE Reference Style and used by most IEEE/CVF conferences, including *CVPR*, *ICCV*, and *WACV*, to render first names in the bibliography as "Firstname Lastname" rather than "F. Lastname" or "Lastname, F.", which the reference styles of *NeurIPS* and *ICLR* are similar to.
+<sup>**NOTE:** This is a modification to the standard IEEE Reference Style and used by most IEEE/CVF conferences, including *CVPR*, *ICCV*, and *WACV*, to render first names in the bibliography as "Firstname Lastname" rather than "F. Lastname" or "Lastname, F.", which the reference styles of *NeurIPS*, *ICLR*, and *IJCAI* are similar to.</sup>

 - Elsevier Numbered Style</br>
 M. Kang, C.-M. Ting, F.F.
 Ting, R.C.-W. Phan, BGF-YOLO: Enhanced YOLOv8 with multiscale attentional feature fusion for brain tumor detection, in: M.G.
 Linguraru, Q. Dou, A. Feragen, S. Giannarou, B. Glocker, K. Lekadir, et al. (Eds.), Proceedings of the 27th International Conference on Medical Image Computing and Computer Assisted Intervention (MICCAI), 6–10 October 2024, Marrakesh, Morocco, Springer, Cham, Germany, 2024, pp. 35–45.</br>